hiperim/SeuCanto/README.md

 - Performance-focused design;
 - User reviews with star rating system, character and rate limiting;
 - Admin page* with product and user review management;
-- Reviews stored on admin page for preview before going online;
+- Dynamic user reviews with admin page control;
 - User profile and data management between multiple forms;
 - 'sessionStorage' implementation for guests, with 'localStorage' for users;
 - Session and user activity tracking, with session auto-expiration and data preservation;